Constitution of Niger: Constitution of 18 July 1999 (Fifth Republic)

 Niger's 1999 constitution restores the semi-presidential system of government of the December 1992 constitution (Third Republic) in which the President of the Republic is elected by universal suffrage for a five-year term, and a prime minister, named by the president, share executive power.
 As a reflection of Niger's increasing population, the unicameral National Assembly was expanded in 2004 to 113 deputies elected for a 5-year term under a majority system of representation.
 Political parties must attain at least 5% of the vote in order to gain a seat in the legislature.

 Constitution of 18 August 2009 (Sixth Republic)

 In 2009, President Mamadou Tandja organised a constitutional referendum.
 It offered a Sixth Republic, with a fully presidential system, the suspension of the 1999 Constitution and a 3 years interim government with Tandja for president.
 It was declared illegal by the Constitutional Court but Tandja dissolved the Court and assumed emergency powers.
 The opposition boycotted the referendum and the new constitution was adopted with 92.5% of voters and a 68% turnout, according to official results.

 Constitution of 2010 (Seventh Republic)

 President Mamadou Tandja was ousted on 18 February 2010 by a military coup d'état.
 The junta, called "Supreme Council for the Restoration of Democracy" and led by Salou Djibo, organised the transition.
 On 31 October 2010, a new constitution was adopted by referendum with 90.19% in favor and a 52.02% turnout (official results of 25 November).

+2025 transitional charter

+On 26 March 2025, a transitional charter replaced the constitution which declared junta leader Abdourahmane Tchiani President of Niger for a period of five years.